Top Ten Gardening Mistakes Made by Melbourne Based Gardeners 2

 However, the problem usually occurred right back when the plants were transplanted.
 Brassica seedlings (which also includes cabbages and Brussels sprouts) hate to get root bound or stressed (eg through the potting mix drying out).
 Large seedlings purchased from hardware chains are likely to be already stressed and will quickly bolt to seed.

 It will not matter how much TLC you give brassica seedlings after they become stressed, it is too late!
 Come spring, you will have very small plants with a very small broccoli or cauliflower head.
 So, if you are purchasing brassica seedlings grab the SMALLEST plants you can find.
 Aim to purchase seedlings with only one or two true leaves.
+More on what to look for here.

 Better still raise brassica plants from seed yourself.
 I have been experimenting with with sowing directly into the garden bed with some great results.
 You could also start them in small pots and transplant them when they are very young (when they only have one or two true leaves).
 Just don’t let the seed raising mix dry out, or allow the plants to become root bound.
 If you see the roots coming out of the holes in the bottom of the pot then time is nearly up to transplant.